vlang/v/doc/docs.md

 To test an entire module, do `v test mymodule`.

-You can also do `v test .` to test everything inside your curent folder (and underneath it).
+You can also do `v test .` to test everything inside your curent folder (and subdirectories).

 You can pass `-stats` to v test, to see more details about the individual tests in each _test.v file.

 ## Memory management

 (Work in progress)

-There's no garbage collection or reference counting.
-V cleans everything up during compilation.
+V doesn't use garbage collection or reference counting.
+The compiler cleans everything up during compilation.
 If your V program compiles, it's guaranteed that it's going to be leak free.
 For example: